Eyes of Blue

 (side 2)

-For Eyes of Blue fanatics, the band backed Buzzy Linhart on the album “Buzzy” (see separate entry).
-They also recorded a 1971 album under the pseudonym Big Sleep and provided backup to fellow Welshmen Ancient Grease.
+For Eyes of Blue fanatics, the band recorded a 1971 album under the pseudonym Big Sleep and provided backup to fellow Welshmen Strawberry Dust (aka Ancient Grease).
 Following the band’s breakup various members reappeared in other project:

 - Ritchie Francis released a solo album.

-- John Weathers hooked up with Pete Brown and Piblokto, followed by a stint in Gentle Giant.
+- John Weathers hooked up with Pete Brown and Piblokto, followed by stints in Strawberry Dust, Graham Bond's Magic, Man, The Grease Band and Gentle Giant.